-Users can add Markup Comments to files within an Upload field in a Database, allowing for an easy way to give or receive feedback on a file.
+Users can add Markup Comments to files or URLs within an Upload field in a Database, allowing for an easy way to give or receive feedback on a file.
 Users can be mentioned (tagged with @ mentions), and new revisions can be uploaded based on provided feedback.

 This allows the team to collaboratively progress a file from the first Draft through to when it's ready for approval.
 Users can then utilise our File Approval or Publish to Folder functionality to ensure the file can be approved or distributed to necessary stakeholder.